-Syria must use its influence to prevent Iran and Hizbullah from interfering in Lebanon's affairs if Damascus hopes to enjoy good relations with the United States, Washington's top diplomat for the Middle East said, The Washington Post reported on Tuesday.
+Syria must use its influence to prevent Iran and Hizbullah from interfering in Lebanon's affairs if Damascus hopes to enjoy good relations with the United States, Washington's top diplomat for the Middle East said, The Washington Post

 "Syria and the United States have taken some modest steps to see if we can improve the bilateral relationship.
 But this cannot go very far as long as Syria's friends are undermining stability in Lebanon.
 We have made that absolutely clear to the Syrians.
 There is a cost to the potential in our bilateral relationship to what Syria's friends are doing in Lebanon," said Assistant Secretary of State for Near Eastern Affairs Jeffrey Feltman.